Takatō, Nagano

+Population

 As of 2003, the town had an estimated population of 6,976.
-The total area was 139.36 km².
+The total area was 139.36 km2.

+History

 On March 31, 2006, Takatō, along with the village of Hase (also from Kamiina District), was merged into the expanded city of Ina.

+Attractions

-Takatō was famous in Japan for its cherry blossom (sakura) park.
+Takatō is famous in Japan for its cherry blossom (sakura) park.
 The blossoms usually bloom in the first half of April.
 In 2016 the town was selected as one of The Most Beautiful Villages in Japan.

+In 2025, an annual Jazz and Blues festival was started.